elseano/rundown/examples/demo.md

 ## Shortcodes <r label=my-shortcode/>

-This heading has a **shortcode**, which you can see next to the heading itself.
+This heading has a **shortcode**, which you can't see in the rendering output, but you can view via adding the `--help` flag.

 In Rundown **shortcodes** enable you to skip directly to that heading, either via additional command line options, or by asking rundown to present a menu.